-Wright, supra note 211, at 445 (criticizing Shavell's model of causation); see also Feess & Hege, supra note 44, at 422-23 (explaining that "[t]here is a substantial body of literature showing that multiple causation does not constitute a serious obstacle to efficiency as long as the court is fully informed about the circumstances of an accident" and noting that "[b]y contrast, only very few contributions have examined problems of asymmetric information" (emphasis omitted)).
+&lt;sup>142 Wright, supra note 136, at 445 (criticizing Shavell's model of causation).
+See also Feess & Hege, supra note 34, at 423 (explaining that "there is a substantial body of literature showing that multiple causation does not constitute a serious obstacle to efficiency as long as the court is fully informed about the circumstances of an accident" and noting that "by contrast, only very few contributions have examined problems of asymmetric information.").

-&lt;sup>222 Glen O. Robinson, Multiple Causation in Tort Law: Reflections on the DES Cases, 68 VA.
+&lt;sup>143 Glen O. Robinson, Multiple Causation in Tort Law: Reflections on the DES Cases, 68 VA.
 L. REV. 713, 745 (1982) (criticizing Landes and Posner's causation model).

-light on these issues?
-In the hypothetical world of the Restatements, one can determine whether a force is sufficient or trivial.
-One can also tell that the force exerted by A constituted 99% of the force necessary to roll the car and B only exerted 1%; or that A-D exerted 25% of the force necessary (so they could together propel the car) and E only exerted 5%.
-In real life, such determinations are likely to be impossible.
+sufficient or trivial.
+One can also assume that the force exerted by A constituted 99% of the force necessary to roll the car and B only exerted 1%; or that A-D exerted 25% of the force necessary (so they could together propel the car) and E only exerted 5%.
+In real life such determinations are (very) likely to be impossible.
 Moreover, even if causation is established, the court will need to apportion liability.
-The apportionment task-whether based on fault, relative riskiness, or any other factor-seems illusory. $^{226}$
+The apportionment task-whether based on fault, relative riskiness, or any other factor-seems illusory.

 The model makes such illusory determinations unnecessary.
-By defining the pool of injurers and assuming that each is a butfor cause of the harm, it relays the impossible task to defendants.
+By defining the pool of injurers and assuming that each is a but-for cause of the harm, it relays the impossible task to defendants.
 The costly apportionment regimes are substituted with a cheaply administered pro-ration rule.
-Finally, the model is not only consistent with traditional doctrine, but it should also appeal to the moralist as it requires the injurers to internalize the cost they imposed on third party-victims in cases where the Restatements should, but fail, to do so.
+Finally, the model is not only consistent with traditional doctrine, it should also appeal to the moralist as it requires the injurers to internalize the cost they imposed on third parties-victims in cases where the Restatement should, but fails, to do so.

-The examples used in this Article may raise other concerns, namely that the examples are stylized, ignore the possible interdependency between the parties' actions, and assume that the expected harm to the victim is constant.
+The examples used in this article may raise another concern.
+They are stylized, they ignore the possible inter-dependency between the parties' actions and they assume that the expected harm to the victim is constant.
 This is a strong assumption.
-First, the severity of the harm, H, may increase with the number of actors.
-Even if the severity of the harm is not influenced by the number of tortfeasors, the probability, p, that an accident will occur may increase as more actors join the activity.
+After all, even if the severity of the harm, H, is not influenced by the number of tortfeasors, the probability, p, that an accident will occur may increase as more actors join the activity.
 For example, the expected harm, pH, from a drag race may be \$90 in the case of two actors.
-Yet, as more drivers join the party, the probability that a third party will be hurt may increase from p to $p_1(p_1 > p)$ and if so, the expected liability would increase as well (to $p_1H > 90$ ).
+Yet, as more drivers join the party the probability that a third party will be hurt increases, from p to $p_1$ (p1) and if so, the expected liability would increase as well (to p1H>90).
 A more nuanced analysis is not only invited, but it may also provide additional insights.
-But, the main argument remains.
+But the main argument remains.
+At one point, if liability is diluted enough, the careless (and much condemned) activity will become socially desirable.
+This is because the maximum expected damage is capped and can be estimated.
+Thus, the parties do not need to know what the probability of an accident is if two actors engage in the activity.
+Nor do they need to know whether and to what extent it would increase if more actors partake in the activity.
+Indeed, even if the actors assume that the accident is certain to happen (p=1), they will be able to estimate the maximum expected harm.
+And, with enough actors, this maximum expected harm will become so diluted as to make the activity worthwhile for each.
+To borrow by-now familiar language, dilution of liability is often what entices the tortious behaviors, each of which is (or should be considered) a Necessary